Amatofrancesco99/food-recommender/README.md

   - its ingredients
   - ratings given by other users
   - ...
-- Add the possibility to add a personal rating on a recipe, by a logged user.
+- Handle the possibility to add a personal rating on a recipe, by a logged user.

 **Any help will be really appreciated.**